Ewie1/CI_PP2_HM/README.md

  3. Have attractive selection options
  4. Have attractive and fun response
  5. See a Score count
- 6. See a final score
+ 6.
- 7. Have a game over and restart game option
+ 7. Have a game over function

 #### Site Owner